ngocmaichu/roberta-fake-news-detection/README.md

 ## ROBERTA
 This flavor was created because authors believed that BERT is hugely under-trained.
 There was not enough data to train BERT, 10 times more training was applied (16GB vs. 160GB).
 Model is bigger with 15% more parameters.
 Next sentence prediction is removed from BERT because the authors claimed there is no use.
 4 times more masking task to learn by dynamic masking pattern.

-We use HuggingFace's Trainer API tokens.
-To leverage the full functionality of the Hugging Face ecosystem — including downloading pre-trained models like roberta-base and optionally pushing fine-tuned models to the Hugging Face Hub — we authenticate using a Hugging Face access token.
+In my project, I used HuggingFace's Trainer API tokens.
+To leverage the full functionality of the Hugging Face ecosystem (including downloading pre-trained models like roberta-base and optionally pushing fine-tuned models to the Hugging Face Hub), I authenticated using a Hugging Face access token.
 After logging in, the token allows us to:
 1. Pull pre-trained transformer models via from_pretrained()
 2. Push our trained models and checkpoints to the Hugging Face Hub (if push_to_hub=True in TrainingArguments)
 3. Use tokenizers directly from the 🤗 Transformers library

 ![ChatGPT Image May 1, 2025, 05_34_54 AM](https://github.com/user-attachments/assets/6ece604d-4bb0-4c52-aaf0-6e25faf01b03)

-WE recieved the feedback from our TA Ge Yao and we have decided to switch to RoBERTa instead of the conventional BERT model.
+I recieved the feedback from our TA Ge Yao in CS 506 and we have decided to switch to RoBERTa instead of the conventional BERT model.
 This will accounts for all the capitalization found regurlary in Fake News.

 ## Dataset
 The dataset consists of two files: